Why just 4 hours — it’s more convenient to meet for one long day, all day, right?

 How many students register?

 Seaside Cottage School has enrolled between 25 and 55 students per year.
-We would like to have approximately 22 students in The Bradford Program and maybe 30 students in The Fairfield Program next year.
+We will likely have 30-40 students next year.
 The School’s goal is not to become large, but to stay true to the method and build relationships with the students.

 What do I do with my little ones?